 Welcome Timberline High School!
 Home of the Blazers!

-Welcome to Timberline High School, the home the Blazers!
-Founded in 1970, Timberline serves 9-12th Graders in Lacey, Washington and is the largest school within the North Thurston Public Schools.
+Welcome to Timberline High School, the home of the Blazers!
+Founded in 1970, Timberline serves 9th-12th Graders in Lacey, Washington.

 - An active AVID School